-Fort Worth 100-vehicle pileup leaves at least 3 dead, multiple people injured: officials
+Fort Worth 100-vehicle pileup leaves at least 5 dead, multiple people injured: officials

 Icy conditions in Texas have led to a massive pile-up in Fort Worth involving dozens of vehicles, as authorities urge residents to stay home.

-Fort Worth Police confirmed to Fox News that there were three fatalities and an unknown number of people injured at this time.
+Fort Worth Police confirmed to Fox News that there were five fatalities and an unknown number of people injured at this time.

 The number of vehicles -- including both passenger vehicles and 18-wheelers -- involved is between 70 and 100 at this time, police said, but the number could end up being much higher, as first responders continue to assess the scene.